Same-sex marriage in France: Overseas departments and territories

-The first same-sex marriage in French Polynesia took place in Haapiti, Mo'orea in July 2013.
+The first same-sex marriage in French Polynesia took place in Haapiti, Moʻorea in July 2013.
 The couple who had wished for a quiet ceremony were harassed by a group of opponents of same-sex marriage.
 By February 2014, 11 same-sex marriages had occurred in New Caledonia, representing 1.7% of all marriages, with 9 of these being performed in the South Province and the remaining 2 in the North Province.
 The first same-sex marriage in the North Province was performed in Poindimié in September 2013.
 The same-sex marriage law does not apply to individuals governed under Kanak customary law, which recognises Kanak customs for contracts, land, family and persons.
 If a Kanak same-sex couple wishes to marry, they would need to renounce their customary law status and ask to be governed under French civil law.

-The first male couple to marry in Saint Barthélemy did so in August 2013 in Gustavia.
-In Saint Martin, the first same-sex marriage was performed in October 2013 and officiated by politician Guillaume Arnell.
-The couple had rocks thrown at them and received homophobic insults as they left city hall.
-The first same-sex marriage in Saint Pierre and Miquelon occurred in March 2014.

 Overall, relatively few same-sex marriages have been performed in the overseas departments and territories compared to metropolitan France.
 According to a 2018 report, eight same-sex marriages had been performed in Saint Barthélemy, five in French Polynesia, four in Saint Martin, two in Saint Pierre and Miquelon and one in Wallis and Futuna since legalization.